MakeSchool-Tutorials/Make-Parties/P00-Start-An-Express-Project/content.md

 # Adding Express.js

-Now we need to add just a "Hello World" rendered with Express.js and then add the template engine we'll be using called [Handlebars](https://handlebarsjs.com/).
+Now we need to add Express.js.

+> [info]
+> Express.js is a web framework.
+Node.js is your server.
+Express is a structure that makes it easy to use node to handle web requests through HTTP, and then to add other libraries called **middleware** to do other common website patterns like render HTML, accept form data, serve images and other static assets, and everything else websites can do.
+With Express as a base, you can build literally anything in the internet from Google to Uber.

+Lets start by just getting Express to say "Hello World!".
+Then we'll add a template engine called [Handlebars](https://handlebarsjs.com/) so Express can render HTML.

 Express.js is template engine-agnostic, meaning we could use all sorts of templating engines.
 We're going to use Handlebars so we get two key features: 1) a layout template, which will make organizing our templates easier, and 2) we'll actually write HTML—some templating engines you write in a custom version of html to simplify it but we want to practice writing real HTML.

 Our main file of our whole application we'll call `app.js`